Find Affordable College Courses

 Houston, TX

-With a ranking of #8, Rice University did quite well on this year’s best value schools for civil engineering students working on their master’s degree.
-Located in the large city of Houston, Rice is a private not-for-profit school with a moderately-sized student population.
+Rice University ranked #8 on this year’s Best Value Civil Engineering Master’s Degree Schools in the Southwest Region list.
+Located in the large city of Houston, Rice is a private not-for-profit school with a medium-sized student population.

 Rice did well in our overall quality rankings, too.
 It placed #1 on our Best Civil Engineering Master’s Degree Schools in the Southwest Region list.